hasaansworld/sna-project/readme.md

 - Creates a dataset for Novelpy analysis based on the paper's two main concepts
 - Saves the dataset in `Data/docs/[paper_id]/`

-#### b.
+### b.
 Run novelty analysis
-Now you will have the dataset for the selected paper in `Data/docs/[paper_id]/`.
+1. Now you will have the dataset for the selected paper in `Data/docs/[paper_id]/`.
 It will have json files for each year (eg 2011.json, 2012.json and so on...).
-Note the first year and the last year.
+2. Note the first year and the last year.
-**Now Modify the paper ID, start_year and end_year in the analysis.py script (the first and last year in the dataset)**.
+3. **Now Modify the paper ID, start_year and end_year in the analysis.py script (the first and last year in the dataset)**.
-The run:
+4. Then run:

 ```bash
 python analysis.py